ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/docs/brief.md

 Participants will walk away from the workshop with an introduction to:

+* Understanding the difference between OTLP and file-based logging with OTel
+* Understanding OTel Semantic Conventions and why they are needed for logging
 * Using OTTL and OTTL Playground to build log parsing transforms
+* Parsing JSON logs with OTTL
-* Modifying the OpenTelemetry Collector Configuration to plumb OTTL
+* Modifying the OpenTelemetry Collector Configuration
-* Using the OpenTelemetry Receiver Creator on k8s to dynamically insert log parsing statements
+* Using the OpenTelemetry Receiver Creator on Kubernetes to dynamically inject log parsing
-* Parse JSON logs
-* Understand and use OpenTelemetry Baggage
+* Understanding and using OpenTelemetry Baggage
-* Understand and use OpenTelemetry log/span correlation
+* Understanding and using OpenTelemetry log/span correlation
-* Understand and use native logging frameworks with OTel to do structured logging
+* Understanding and using native logging frameworks with OTel to do structured logging
-* Employ SQL Commentor to attach trace.id to sql audit logs
+* Using SQL Commenter to attach trace.id to SQL audit logs
 * Using ES|QL to search logs
 * Using ES|QL to parse logs at query-time
 * Using Streams to setup ingest-time log processing